There are over 100,000 notaries public in the Commonwealth of Massachusetts.Here are some helpful tips for finding a notary:

 Responsibilities of a Notary Public

-- A notary public is empowered to: administer oaths and affirmations; perform acknowledgments and jurats and witness signatures; issue subpoenas; protest commercial papers; and be present at the removal of the contents of bank safe deposit boxes.
+- A notary public is empowered to: administer oaths and affirmations; perform acknowledgments and jurats and witness signatures; issue summonses for witnesses and subpoenas; protest commercial papers; and be present at the removal of the contents of bank safe deposit boxes.

-- A notary public may witness documents for use in Massachusetts and in other states.
-However, a notary public may only witness documents so long as he or she is physically present in Massachusetts at the time of the notarization.
+- A notary public may witness the signature on a document even if the document is intended to be used in another state.
+However, a Massachusetts notary public may witness the signature on a document only while he or she is physically present in Massachusetts at the time of the notarization.
+Massachusetts notaries public have no authority to conduct notarial acts outside of Massachusetts.

-- Notaries public cannot decline to notarize a document solely because a person is not conducting business at the notary public's employer.
-For example, if the notary public works in a bank, the notary public cannot decline to notarize a document because a person is not a client of that bank.
+- Notaries public may not decline to notarize a document solely because a person is not conducting business with the notary public's employer.
+For example, if a notary public works in a bank, the notary public may not decline to notarize a document because a person is not a client of that bank.

-- In no case may a notary public charge more than the statutory amount for performing a notarization.
+- In no case may a notary public charge more than the statutory amount for performing a notarial act as set forth in Chapter 262, Section 41 of the General Laws

 - The notary public must ask for and receive satisfactory evidence of identity (e.g. driver's license, passport)